davidjguinane/django-blog/README.md

 	$ pip install virtualenv

-Create a `/umanity` folder in desired directory:
+Create a `/projectname` folder in desired directory:

-	$ mkdir umanity
+	$ mkdir projectname
-	$ cd umanity
+	$ cd projectname
-	$ virtualenv --no-site-packages u-env
+	$ virtualenv --no-site-packages env

 Activate virtualenv:

 Unix:

-	$ source u-env/bin/activate
+	$ source env/bin/activate

 Windows:

-	$ u-env\scripts\activate
+	$ env\scripts\activate

-You should now see (u-env) before your prompt, (u-env)$, indicating that you're running within the 'u-env' virtualenv.
+You should now see (env) before your prompt, (env)$, indicating that you're running within the 'env' virtualenv.
 To exit the virtualenv, type the following command:

 	$ deactivate